 The school feels worldly and connected to the nation and the global community beyond, and it comes by that honestly.
 One common area is home to flags representing all the nations that current students have come from.
 What’s striking is that there are so many of them, particularly given that Elmwood doesn’t have a boarding program.

 The members of the faculty bring a wealth of international experience and perspective.
 As an IB school, Elmwood attracts teachers who appreciate what the IB curriculum offers, and many of them bring experience from teaching in IB settings around the world.
 Whitehouse has taught in Australia and the UK.
 Teresa Marquis, instructional leader of English, arrived at Elmwood from teaching at the British School, an international school in New Delhi, India, and has also taught in Switzerland.
-The list continues from there, including Ariane Leclair-Roberts, teacher in Elmwood’s Early Years programme (Malawi, Republic of Congo, and Turkey); Nathan Harris, instructional leader of science (United Kingdom); Matt Perreault, director of IT (Italy) and Meagan Enticknap-Smith, deputy head of the Middle and Senior Schools (Vietnam).
+The list continues from there, including Ariane Leclair-Roberts, teacher in Elmwood’s Early Years programme (Malawi, Republic of Congo, and Turkey); Nathan Harris, instructional leader of science (UK); Matt Perreault, director of IT (Italy); and Meagan Enticknap-Smith, deputy head of the Middle and Senior School (Vietnam).

-Still, “It’s also about a mindset,” says Enticknap-Smith.
+Still, “it’s also about a mindset,” says Enticknap-Smith.
 “I don’t think that you have to have lived or taught internationally to have that mindset.
-I think that we have cultivated it” principally through recruitment.
-“We’re looking for someone who is very open minded, who is respectful of different perspectives, who is curious about the world, who has good personal social skills, … [who is] interested in others, being curious, being creative, seeking out inclusion and diversity.”
-Given that it’s had the IB longer than any other school in the country, Elmwood has also been attracting and recruiting IB instructors—and developing that internationally minded culture—longer than any other, and further developing that worldly mindset.
+I think that we have cultivated it,” principally through recruitment.
+“We’re looking for someone who is very open-minded, who is respectful of different perspectives, who is curious about the world, who has good personal social skills, … [who is] interested in others, being curious, being creative, seeking out inclusion and diversity.”
+Given that it’s had the IB longer than any other school in the country, Elmwood has also been attracting and recruiting IB instructors—and developing that internationally minded culture—longer than any other.
 For that reason alone, if Elmwood isn’t the envy of other schools, it certainly should be.